nuenweh/tetris-tutorials/LST-tutorial.md

 Every 1-up and 2-up other than JZ requires a follow up, because they don't make the J or Z piece completely.
 Due to how many variations there is to doing it, some call it "freestyling".
 1-ups that use a Z overhang are often called "fake J setups", because they're really just replacing a vertical J overhang with the same overhang built with different pieces.

-For example, these two are the same shape that you probably used it when solving PCO:
+For example, these two are the same shape that you probably used when solving PCO:

 ![IO and JL congruents](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/700555bc-02b1-4c1e-947a-753c7674a5c0)
 ![](https://knewjade.github.io/fumen-for-mobile/#?d=v115@VgglCeRpDeglCeRpDehlAezhWeglCeg0glDeglCeg0?glDehlAeh0hlMeAgH)